Tips Bulletin

 Cleaning Cement Floors with Soap

 For a simple concrete cleaner, a little bit of soap and hot water goes a long way.
-Soap is a powerful natural degreaser, which means it quickly lifts away stains caused by oily residue and grime.
+Soap is a powerful natural degreaser, quickly lifting away stains caused by oily residue and grime.

-Adding in another phenomenal cleaning agent like baking soda enhances the solution by allowing it to absorb mildew-causing bacteria, as well.
+Adding in another phenomenal cleaning agent like baking soda enhances the solution by allowing it to absorb mildew-causing bacteria.
 This combination is especially beneficial for concrete porches and outside walls.

 For cleaning a cement patio, your garage floor, or any other concrete surface, combine the ingredients in a large bucket, then spread over the concrete using either a push broom or a power washer.